sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

   - Properly taken x-rays are vital part of good documentation

 ## Research
-Research is an integral part (not just of being an orthopaedic surgeon) of being a doctor.
+Research is an integral part (not just of being an orthopedic surgeon) of being a doctor.
 We don’t want to be mere consumers of knowledge that has been accumulated before us.
 Instead, we want to improve on what is already known and contribute to those who will come after us.
 We want to contribute on how science evolves.
 This is a good motivating factor.
 So don’t wait for the deadline, work your way bit by bit over the months and you won’t be cramming come October or February when updates are being asked.

 ## Conferences
 - It is good practice to come 10 mins before 7am